edgi-govdata-archiving/web-monitoring-db/README.md

    $ bundle exec rails server
    ```

-5. You should now have a server running and can visit it at http://localhost:3000/
+5. You should now have a server running and can visit it at http://localhost:3000/.
+It will be populated with a few pages and versions a simple admin user (`seed-admin@example.com`), whose password will have been shown when you ran `rake db:setup`.
+Log in with that user account to create new users.

-To populate it with data, you’ll need to use the import API at `/api/v0/imports`.
-You can also use the scripts in [`web-monitoring-versionista-scraper`](https://github.com/edgi-govdata-archiving/web-monitoring-versionista-scraper) to do this.

 ## License & Copyright